frederni/google-apps-script-mvp/README.md

 - Send email with attachments of arbitrary file type (as long as it's a recognized MIME type)
 - Code is easily customizable and adaptable for more Google Form data or modified template
 - Triggers immediately when a form is submitted

+## Usecase 6 - Update working location in Google Calendar based on spreadhseet

+This is also inspired by a real-world need, as I had a spreadsheet with an overview over which dates I was supposed to work from home, and which dates to work from the office.
+The spreadsheet in the usecase concept has a column with each date, and a column with names.
+When the value in *names* is exactly the const `WFH_NAME`, then the user is supposed to work from home.

+Note this is a modified version of Google's own guide which is available [here](https://developers.google.com/calendar/api/guides/calendar-status#appsscript-code).

+Also note that you probably have to have a Google Workspace account to be able to use office location.
+You also have to configure the Google Calendar API within your Apps Script window under "Services" and add "Google Calendar API".